GenticFlow vs Workflow Automation Tools

 Can I use both?

 Yes.
-Workflow tools are great for structured processes like onboarding and provisioning.
-GenticFlow handles the unstructured work: diagnosing why a printer is down, why Outlook is crashing, why a service will not start.
+Workflow tools fit structured processes (onboarding, provisioning).
+GenticFlow handles unstructured diagnostic work: why a printer is down, why Outlook is crashing, why a service will not start.

 Does GenticFlow have a workflow builder?

-Yes.
-GenticFlow has a workflow engine for structured actions.
-But the primary value is the investigation layer that decides what action to take, not the workflow builder itself.
+Yes, a workflow engine for structured actions.
+The primary value is the investigation layer that decides what to run, not the builder itself.